CALL FOR ABSTRACTS CLOSED!

 - Is the abstract of relevance to health promoting hospitals and health services?

-- Are the results (effects/impact/changes) significant and justify the conclusions/lessons learned?
+- Are Results (effects/impact/changes) significant and justify the drawn Conclusions/Lessons?

 - Is the quality of the abstract sufficient in terms of language (clarity, English language, explanation of abbreviations) and content (logical sequence and cohesiveness of the abstract)?